 I investigate why the world is in crisis—and what to do about it.

 I have taught at universities, produced guerrilla radio programs, and written world exclusives for major papers.
-I now publish everything independently on Planet: Critical and its sister project, Planet: Coordinate, a documentary series investigating what to do for a world in crisis right on the frontlines with communities who are feeling it first.
-I consider my job to connect the dots of the big picture, and am regularly invited to speak at conferences and lecture at universities.
+I now publish everything independently on Planet: Critical and its sister project, Planet: Coordinate, a documentary series investigating what to do for a world in crisis.
+I consider my work as weaving, connecting the dots of the big picture, and am regularly invited to speak at conferences and lecture at universities.

 I am currently writing my first book HER BODY, OUR CHOICE which will be published by Virago in early 2027.